kolsys/ps4gamestat/README.md

 Open statistics in the browser: http://localhost:8054/

 # Autostart
-You can use systemd sysV for autostarting daemon on Linux.
+You can use systemd, upstart or SysVinit for autostarting daemon on Linux.

 For OSX change you PS4 host in `osx-run.plist` and add to autostart:
 ```